denialtorres/repo_hero/README.md

 from the GraphQL for Rails Developers book

-- next chapter -> 7.
-Union Types for Validations
+- next chapter -> 8.
+Authentication